-This is a confusing and scary time for queer students, educators, and allies, as they attempt to navigate confusing and discriminatory state and local so-called Parents' Bill of Rights laws.
-These laws are actively enabling bans on diversity and inclusion policies, critical race theory education, queer literature, gender affirming bathrooms, and transgender sports participation in public schools across the country.
-We hope these guides will empower educators to follow Federal Title IX law, while adhering to their ethical obligations to protect students, as well as their moral commitment to inclusive communities.

-HOW TO USE

-Under each overview of restrictions that have been passed or proposed, we offer strategies for resistance.
+This is a confusing and scary time for queer students, educators and allies.
+We hope these guides will empower educators to follow federal Title IX law, their ethical obligations to protect students and their moral commitment to inclusive communities while navigating confusing and discriminatory state and local parent bill of rights laws, diversity and inclusion and critical race theory bans, book bans, and bathroom and sports bans.
+HOW TO USE Under each overview of restrictions that have been passed or proposed, we offer strategies for resistance.
 None of the current restrictions impose individual civil or criminal liability on educators.
 Instead, they are rooted in fear and have little to no enforcement mechanisms.
-Most, in fact, conflict with federal law and teachers' ethics guidelines to protect their students.
+Most conflict with federal law and teachers' ethics guidelines to protect their students.
 Schools and districts can be subject to civil liability for noncompliance, but teachers will, at worst, face disciplinary action from their administrators.
-The QR code links to an overview of the restrictions and resources and strategies for resistance.
-Later in the fall we will update this link to provide a detailed 'Know Your Risk Manual' explaining the current landscape and legal basis for protecting teacher action.
-In the manual we included personal stories from educators living in states with some of the worst restrictions to provide guidance and inspiration for all educators as they perform their duties in this precarious time.

-This guide is not legal advice.
+The QR code links to resources to support you and a detailed Know Your Risk Manual that explains the current landscape and legal basis for protecting teacher action.
+We included personal stories from educators living in states with some of the worst restrictions to provide guidance and inspiration to all educators as they perform their duties as teachers in this precarious time.
+The manual is not legal advice.
 If you need legal advice, please contact a lawyer.
 Email queercaucus@nlg.org to be connected with a nationwide network of queer, progressive lawyers.
+RESTRICTION: Restricting access to books that include LGBTQ+ people, themes or topics